silvercircle/silvercircle.github.io/_posts/2018-07-16-golang-cheatsheet-and-tips.md

 [alex@warpcore:/home/alex/go/src/testgo]$> go-8 build -gccgoflags=-pthread dbtest.go
 ```

+**Note:** `go-8` is the wrapper to `gccgo`, using GCC8 on Suse Linux distributions.
+This might be
+different for your distribution and depends on the gccgo version.
+GCC8 based gccgo compiler is
+compatible with Go version 1.10.

 ## Getting gocode and go-mode in Emacs to work

 This is for Go version 1.10.
 First, install the mdempsky fork of gocode as the old gocode might be